OAID/Caffe-HRT/README.md

-# CaffeOnACL
+# Caffe-HRT
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

-CaffeOnACL is a project that is maintained by **OPEN** AI LAB, it uses Arm Compute Library (NEON+GPU) to speed up [Caffe](http://caffe.berkeleyvision.org/) and provide utilities to debug, profile and tune application performance.
+Caffe-HRT is a project that is maintained by **OPEN** AI LAB, it uses heterogeneous computing infrastructure framework to speed up [Caffe](http://caffe.berkeleyvision.org/) and provide utilities to debug, profile and tune application performance.

 The release version is 0.5.0, is based on [Rockchip RK3399](http://www.rock-chips.com/plus/3399.html) Platform, target OS is Ubuntu 16.04.
-Can download the source code from [OAID/CaffeOnACL](https://github.com/OAID/CaffeOnACL)
+Can download the source code from [OAID/Caffe-HRT](https://github.com/OAID/Caffe-HRT)

 * The ARM Computer Vision and Machine Learning library is a set of functions optimised for both ARM CPUs and GPUs using SIMD technologies.
 See also [Arm Compute Library](https://github.com/ARM-software/ComputeLibrary).
 * Caffe is a fast open framework for deep learning.
 See also [Caffe](https://github.com/BVLC/caffe).